larissaissabron/CAGPoster_PrairieOakPaleo/README.md

 ### Supporting Research
 #### What is in a Name?
-On southern Vancouver Island, many people are involved in the conservation and management of **Garry oak (Quercus garryana) ecosystems**
+On southern Vancouver Island, many people are involved in the conservation and management of <u>Garry oak (Quercus garryana) ecosystems</u>

 # Improving Paleoecological Data
 ......paste poster text here...